 Books for Trustees page.

 The following books contain more information on trust law in the United States.Contemporary Issues in Wills, Trusts, and Estates by Lucy Allen Marsh

 Uniform Trust Code

-Information on the Uniform Trust Code, including the status of which U.S. states have enacted it as state law, is available on the Uniform Law Commission website.
-As of June 3, 2017, approximately 31 U.S. states plus the District of Columbia have adopted the Uniform Trust Code.
+Information on the Uniform Trust Code, including the status of which U.S. states have enacted it as state law, is available from the Uniform Law Commission.
+As of September 14, 2018, approximately 32 states plus the District of Columbia have adopted the Uniform Trust Code.